KipzonderKop101/Discord-Moderation/README.md

 `<>` represent required arguments, `[]` represent optional arguments.

+NOTE: THESE COMMANDS ARE NOT FINISHED YET, AND ARE NOT GUARANTEED TO WORK!
+THEY ARE STILL IN DEVELOPMENT!
+THESE DOCS ARE ALSO NOT 100% ACCURATE!

 Implemented commands:

 - `/ban <user> [reason]` - Bans a user from the server